 Word Studies in the New Testament, by Marvin R. Vincent:

 - Jesus.
 The Greek form of a Hebrew name, which had been borned by two illustrious individuals in former periods of the Jewish history -- Joshua, the successor of Moses, and Jeshua, the high-priest, who with Zerubbabel took so active a part in the re-establishment of the civil and religious polity of the Jews in their return from Babylon.
 Its original and full form is Jehoshua, becoming by contraction Joshua or Jeshua.
 Joshua, the son of Nun, the successor of Moses, was originally named Hoshea (saving), which was altered by Moses into Jehoshua (Yahweh (our) Salvation) (Num.
 13:16).
 The meaning of the name, therefore, finds expression in the title Savior (Luke 1:47; 2:11; John 4:42).

-The Acts of the Apostles by Jackson and Lake:
+The Acts of the Delegates by Jackson and Lake:

 - Jesus -- This is the regular Greek translation of the Hebrew Joshua.
 The latter assumed a shorter form Jeshua in later times, which explains also the e in the Greek spelling.
 Among the Biblical instances Joshua the son of Nun, and Jeshua the son of Jehozadak, high priest in the time of Zerubbabel, are well known.
 The Greek spelling occurs in the LXX (with some exception) for the Hebrew name.
 It is included in the title of Ecclesiasticus.
 It is used in the New Testament at Luke 3:29, Acts 7:45, and Hebrews 4:8 of ancient Hebrews, and of Jews of the early Roman Empire at Col. 4:11, by Josephus frequently (see Niese, Index, s.v.) and many other Jewish sources.